-They are always prepared, and that’s why they keep extra copies of their passport and important documents.
+They are always prepared and keep extra copies of their passport and essential documents.

 They also have a copy sent to their e-mail.

-Additional copies come in handy when you lose your passport and have to make a statement at the police, but also if you don’t want to carry the original with you all around towns, beaches, and jungles.
+Additional copies come in handy when you lose your passport and have to make a statement at the police, but also if you don’t want to carry the original around towns, beaches, and jungles.

 Travel insurance is one of the most important things an expert traveller never neglects.

-Chances are you are never going to use it, but in case something happens, you don’t want to lose thousands of dollars.
+Chances are you will never use it, but if something happens, you don’t want to lose thousands of dollars.

-Travel insurance can offer protection in case you get sick, but also if your flights get cancelled, if you get robbed or if you need to get back home early.
+Travel insurance can offer protection in case you get sick, but also if your flights get cancelled, get robbed, or need to get back home early.